 Document Control

-Who's who?4
+Who's who?5

-2023-24 - At this school4
+2024-25 - At this school5

-2023-24 - Other significant agencies5
+2024-25 - Other significant agencies5

-We believe
+We believe6

 We define6

 'Safeguarding' as:6

-'Child Protection' as:6
+'Child Protection' as:7

-'Abuse' as:6
+'Abuse' as:7

-'Neglect' as:6
+'Neglect' as:7

 'Children' as:7

 'Parents' as:7

 'Staff' as:7

 We will achieve7

 A culture of safety, equality and protection7

 Our safeguarding priorities9

 Our roles and responsibilities9

-The Governing Body (OR EQUIVALENT) will:9
+The Governing Body will:9

 The Headteacher will:

 The Designated Safeguarding Lead:10

 Deputy Designated Safeguarding Lead(s):12

 Children need all school staff and volunteers to:12

 When to be concerned

-What is abuse and neglect (as defined in KCSIE 2023)?13
+What is abuse and neglect (as defined in KCSIE 2024)?13

 Children who need early help14

 Signs and indicators of abuse and neglect15

 Physical abuse15

 Neglect15

-Emotional abuse15
+Emotional abuse16

-Sexual abuse15
+Sexual abuse16

 Behavioural changes

 Children with additional needs16

 What to do if you suspect a child is at risk17

 What to do if a child discloses17

 Children who harm other children (Child-on-child abuse)18

-Actions to take in relation to sexual violence and sexual harassment 19

-Contextual safeguarding approach to child on child abuse 20

-Keeping Children Safe Online 20

-Teaching children to keep themselves safe 21

-When children are absent from education 21

-When parents decide to Electively Home Educate their child 22

-When children go missing from home or care 22

-When children experience domestic abuse or violence 22

-When we are worried about radicalisation and extremism 22

-When we are worried about exploitation 23

-When we are worried about mental health 23

-When we are worried about Female Genital Mutilation (FGM) 24

-Children should feel safe, secure and listened to 24

-Supporting children who have a Social Worker 24

-Children who attend alternative provision (AP) 24

-Keeping records and sharing information 25

-Safe Staff, Safe Children 25

-A workforce who are highly trained and competent 25

-A workforce who behave professionally 26

-Safeguarding Training 26

-Safer Recruitment 26

-Responding to concerns and allegations against staff 27

-Low level concerns 28

-Whistleblowing 28

-Supervision 29
+1 Actions to take in relation to sexual violence and sexual harassment 20 (Contextual safeguarding approach to child on child abuse 20 I Keeping Children Safe Online 20 - Teaching children to keep themselves safe 21 ١ When children are absent from education 21 ١ When parents decide to Electively Home Educate their child 22 ١ When children go missing from home or care 22 ١ When children experience domestic abuse or violence 22 ١ When we are worried about radicalisation and extremism 23 I Extremist influences could include, but are not limited to: 23 (family members having direct contact or involvement with extremist or terrorist groups 23 staff members of an education or community setting promoting an extremist ideol 23 ogy peers promoting an extremist ideology or sharing extremist material 23 access or exposure to online extremist material via social media or the internet - f example, propaganda including pictures, videos, blogs and fake news • exposure to extremist, terrorist or other violent activity in overseas settings 23 access or exposure to extremist leaflets, magazines or stickering 23 exposure to extremist groups hosting marches, protests or stalls.
+23 ١ When we are worried about exploitation 23 ١ When we are worried about mental health 24 ١ When we are worried about Female Genital Mutilation (FGM) 24 Ch nildren should feel safe, secure and listened to 25 ę Supporting children who have a Social Worker 25 (Children who attend alternative provision (AP) 25 Ke eping records and sharing information 25 Sa ife Staff, Safe Children 26 A workforce who are highly trained and competent 26 A workforce who behave professionally 26 ; Safeguarding Training 26 ; Safer Recruitment 27 I Responding to concerns and allegations against staff 27 I Low level concerns 28 ١ Whistleblowing 29 ; Supervision 29

 How we will work with others 29

 Children 29

-Parents 29
+Parents 30

-Police
+Police 30

-Children's Social Care
+Children's Social Care 30

-Sunderland Safeguarding Children Partnership
+Sunderland Safeguarding Children Partnership 30

-School Improvement Officer (Safeguarding)
+School Improvement Officer (Safeguarding) 31

-Letting other organisations use our premises
+Letting other organisations use our premises 31

 What's the statutory framework?
 31

-Where to go for further information
+Where to go for further information 32